 Social Factors and Emerging Market Growth to Fuel Commodities Demand

-In exploring the social reasons behind declining birth rates in regions like North America and Europe, Day touches on the stark differences between Western and Eastern societies regarding family planning.
-As more people in emerging markets move into the middle class, Day anticipates a corresponding increase in demand for metals and commodities, an expectation that aligns with his broader investment philosophy on resources.
+In exploring the social reasons behind declining birth rates in regions like North America and Europe, Day and Hoddinott touch on the stark differences between Western and Eastern societies regarding family planning.

 This burgeoning middle class represents a significant force, especially in countries like India and Southeast Asia.
 Their growing wealth could stabilize demand for commodities over the long term, further supporting Day’s bullish stance on metals like gold.